 If you have taken too much Symfi, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Symfi, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss aof Symfi, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can Symfi cause?

 Symfi may cause side effects.
 Some side effects of Symfi can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.Other possible side effects of Symfi include:

 - Nervous system symptoms (including dizziness, trouble concentrating, drowsiness, trouble sleeping, unusual dreams, lack of coordination or balance, delusions, and hallucinations).

-- Inflammation of the ( ).
-Some children may be at risk of developing pancreatitis while taking Symfi.
-Contact your health care provider right away if your child develops signs and symptoms of pancreatitis including severe upper stomach-area pain, with or without nausea and vomiting.
+- Inflammation of the ( ) in some children.
+Contact your health care provider right away if your child develops signs and symptoms of pancreatitis, including severe pain in the upper stomach/abdominal area, with or without nausea and vomiting.

 - Increases in blood fat levels, such as and .

 - Changes in your immune system (called immune reconstitution inflammatory syndrome or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.